sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 observable semantics of a program by checking the equivalence of the input and the output programs.

-Correct by construction compiler have been demonstrated to viable for non-trivial but require several man-years of work to implement, specify [^1], and prove correct.
+Non-trivial correct by construction compilers have been demonstrated to be viable for but require several person-years of work to implement, specify[^1], and prove correct.
 On the other hand, proving program equivalence automatically is a [remarkably hard problem](https://en.wikipedia.org/wiki/Turing_completeness) which forces such verification efforts to somehow bound the space of program